 Pride's paternal line is Gipsey Boy (Gipsey King x Minerva, by Scotland), a

 black stallion who worked with the US Park Police.
-His daughter, April's Fancy, is Pride's great great grand dam.
+His daughter, April's Fancy, is Papi's great great grand dam.
 She is also the dam of Star Studded, the sire of the

 well known sport horse stallion, Moorewood's Excalibur.
-Indeed, Pride is built like
+Indeed, Papi is built like

 - and moves like - a sport horse.
 He floats when he trots, with a lot of "hang time".
 This kind of suspension, common in warmbloods,